The equifibered approach to $\infty$-properads: Commutative monoids and equifibered maps

-\end{thm} \begin{proof}[Remarks on the theorem] If we choose complete Segal spaces as our model for \categories, then this statement is a tautology.
+\end{thm} \begin{proof}[Remarks on the theorem] If we choose complete Segal spaces as our model for $\infty$-categories, then this statement is a tautology.
 However, our preferred model is quasicategories, so the theorem amounts to the equivalence between quasicategories and complete Segal spaces, which was shown by Joyal and Tierney \cite{JT06}.
-See \cite[Corolary 4.3.17]{Lurie-2Cat} for a more detailed explanation of how to translate Joyal and Tierney's result to \categories. \end{proof}
+See \cite[Corolary 4.3.17]{Lurie-2Cat} for a more detailed explanation of how to translate Joyal and Tierney's result to $\infty$-categories.
+Alternatively, see \cite{HebestreitSteinebrunner} for a model-independent proof. \end{proof}